Secure IP Address Allocation at Cloud Scale

 \subsubsection{Single-tenant Adversary}

-Discussed in prior works ~\cite{liu_all_2016, borgolte_cloud_2018, pauley_measuring_2022}, a single-tenant adversary provisions IP addresses under a cloud account with the aim of finding addresses with latent configuration.
+Discussed in prior works ~\cite{liu_all_2016, borgolte_cloud_2018, pauley_measuring_2022}, a single-tenant adversary provisions IP addresses under a cloud account with the aim of allocating many unique addresses.
 In most cases, the most effective means by which to do this is to rent virtual servers with an associated IP address.
-A tenant allocates many of these servers simultaneously, runs them for the minimum time required to observe associated configuration, and then releases the IPs back to the provider (or retains the server if there is interesting configuration associated).
+A tenant allocates many of these servers simultaneously, runs them for the minimum time required to discover vulnerable configuration or leverage the address reputation, and then releases the IPs back to the provider (or retains the server if there is interesting configuration associated).
 In this way, the tenant can easily sample from the IP address space unless the provider takes steps to prevent it.
 In line with cloud provider service quotas on concurrent allocations~\cite{aws_quotas}, our simulated single-tenant adversary allocates up to 60 IPs simultaneously for 10 minutes each, before releasing the IPs and allocating new ones.